← Digital SCIF

 The wallet client is fully open source.
 Every line of code that touches your keys is auditable.

-- Client (WASM): github.com/H33ai-postquantum/digital-scif-wallet — mnemonic generation, vault key derivation, Dilithium signing, zeroize.
-174KB WASM binary, pure Rust.
+- Client (WASM): github.com/H33ai-postquantum/digital-scif-wallet — PQ key generation, vault key derivation, Dilithium signing, zeroize.
+Pure Rust.

-- Server: Proprietary (GitLab).
+- Server: Proprietary.
 FHE biometric matching, H33-74 attestation, security gate, policy engine.
-The moat.

 - Standard: HATS v1.0 conformance — independently verifiable evidence that the system satisfies defined controls.